dymmond/edgy/docs/models.md

 {!> ../docs_src/models/indexes/complex_together.py !}
 ```

-## Meta metrics
+## Meta info attributes

-The metaclass also calculates lazily following attributes:
+The metaclass also calculates following readonly attributes:

 - `special_getter_fields` (set): Field names with `__get__` function.
 This is used for the pseudo-descriptor `__get__` protocol for fields.
 - `excluded_fields` (set): Field names of fields with `exclude=True` set.
 They are excluded by default.